Exhibitions & Programs

 Every visit to the Oshkosh Public Museum can be enhanced with a special make-and-take project all visitors can enjoy.
 Located in the sunroom near the main entrance, this area features an entertaining, historical do-it-yourself project.
 The take home activity changes monthly, and directions and supplies are provided to make and take home your very own piece of history.

-August: Bead Art - Visit our exhibit The Voices of Native American Art - Telling Our Story, and get inspired to create your own beaded art.
+August: Bead Art - Visit our exhibition The Voices of Native American Art - Telling Our Story, and get inspired to create your own beaded art.